radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 One example of this can be to restrict clients configured by DNS name to only the IP address(es) that this DNS name resolves to.

 A client connecting from outside the allowed range would be rejected, even if the mutual authentication otherwise would have been successful.
-To reduce server load and to prevent probing the validity of stolen credentials, the server SHOULD abort the (D)TLS handshake immediately with a TLS alert access_denied(49) after the client transmitted identifying information, i.e. the client certificate or the PSK identifier, and the server recognizes that the client connects from outside the allowed IP range.
+To reduce server load and to prevent probing the validity of stolen credentials, the server SHOULD abort the (D)TLS handshake immediately with a TLS alert access_denied(49) after the client transmitted identifying information, i.e., the client certificate or the PSK identifier, and the server recognizes that the client connects from outside the allowed IP range.

 See {{?RFC9813, Section 6.2.1}} for further discussion on this topic.